OpenInternet/Infuse/content/learning-path/1/module-4.en.md

 Other scanner services also collect **DNS history**, allowing you to peer back in time to learn what other domain _resolutions_ have appeared for a given IP, when they appeared/disappeared, as well as subdomains for a given domain.

 - [Security Trails](https://securitytrails.com/)
-- [Microsoft Defender Threat Intelligence ](https://ti.defender.microsoft.com/)(formerly RiskIQ) provides limited DNS history and resolutions data to free-tier customers.
+- [Microsoft Defender XDR](https://www.microsoft.com/en-us/security/business/solutions/extended-detection-response-xdr)(formerly RiskIQ) provides limited DNS history and resolutions data to free-tier customers.

 #### Enriching IP/DNS information using threat intelligence databases